VictoriaMetrics/VictoriaMetrics/docs/guides/migrate-from-influx.md

 with similarities and differences:

 * both solutions are **schemaless**, which means there is no need to define metrics or their tags in advance;
-* multi-dimensional data support is implemented via [tags](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#tags) in InfluxDB and via [labels](https://docs.victoriametrics.com/keyConcepts.html#structure-of-a-metric) in VictoriaMetrics.
+* multidimensional data support is implemented via [tags](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#tags) in InfluxDB and via [labels](https://docs.victoriametrics.com/keyConcepts.html#structure-of-a-metric) in VictoriaMetrics.
 However, labels in VictoriaMetrics are always `strings`, while InfluxDB supports multiple data types;
 * timestamps are stored with nanosecond resolution in InfluxDB, while in VictoriaMetrics it is **milliseconds**;
-* in VictoriaMetrics metric's value is always `float64`, while InfluxDB supports multiple data types.
+* in VictoriaMetrics metric value is always `float64`, while InfluxDB supports multiple data types.
 * there are
   no [measurements](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#measurement)
   or [fields](https://docs.influxdata.com/influxdb/v2.2/reference/key-concepts/data-elements/#field-key) in